 - what it’ll cost to deliver

-- how you define success
+- how do you define success

 - how you’ll measure progress